GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection

-A semantic segmentation network was trained using RGB images by employing an encoder-decoder architecture without skip connections.
-Once it was trained, the latent semantic vector obtained from the encoder output was fused with the depth features obtained through a separate CNN features extractor.
+The latent semantic vector from an encoder-decoder segmentation network trained on RGB images was fused with the depth features.
 The fusion architecture proposed by \cite{Khan2019a} is similar to the gating mechanism driven by the learned scalar weights presented in \cite{Patel2017a}.
 The method proposed in \cite{Chen2019a} is closest to our work.
 The authors proposed two sensor fusion strategies for Visual-Inertial Odometry (VIO), namely soft fusion and hard fusion.
 In soft fusion, they learned soft masks which were subsequently assigned to each element in the feature vector.
-Hard fusion employed a variant of the Gumbel-max trick which is often used to sample discrete data from categorical distributions.
-Thus, hard masks were also learned to extract relevant components in the feature vectors.
+Hard fusion employed a variant of the Gumbel-max trick, which is often used to sample discrete data from categorical distributions.
 Learning masks equal to the size of feature vectors might introduce computational overhead.
 Therefore, we learn dynamic scalar weights for each sensor modality, which adapt to the environmental/lighting conditions.
-These scalar weights represent reliability or relevance of the sensor signals.
-Moreover, we also learn single-channel masks with spatial size equal to that of the feature maps obtained from the feature extractor backbone.
+These scalar weights represent the reliability or relevance of the sensor signals.
+Moreover, we also learn single-channel masks with a spatial size equal to that of the feature maps obtained from the feature extractor backbone.
 Nevertheless, we also implement the Gumbel-Softmax trick for comparison, as a stochastic feature fusion for multi-modal object detectors.